top of page

 May 203 min read

-Behind the whiteboard #3
+Behind the whiteboard #3 | Anxiety in a first aid course

 I’ve taught first aid in a lot of places.
 Boardrooms, community halls, tents, aircraft hangars, and garages, once under the watchful glass eyes of a mounted deer head named Bruce.
 Bruce never blinked or said a word.
 That’s what I call excellent focus.
 I’ve rocked babies to sleep in my arms, or walked around the room with them trying to get them to sleep, while watching their mama complete her assessment on the mat in front of me.
 I’ve worked around dogs, toddlers, and at leas